hikoworks/hikolang/README.md

  * If an object has encoded/tagged pointers you can add a `__pointer_relocate()` method.
  * In case the read-write .section is relocated:
-    - The linker will rewrite the pointers, and
+    - Then the language runtime will rewrite the pointers before `main()` and
     - `__pointer_relocate__()` will be called.
  * The read-write `.alloc` section is part of the normal allocation, allowing deallocation and reusing.